edritech93/android-tensorflow-lite/README.md

 How to use ?

-- image file must format JPG
+- image file must format PNG
 - copy image for model to folder "Download"
-- rename file image to "image_test"
+- rename file to "user.png"
 - open apps and test face recognition